sudopower/readopoly/README.md

-# ALERT !
+﻿# ALERT !
 This is not source code for the game.
 It is the game.

 # Can You Break Through ? ʕง•ᴥ•ʔง

-This game is designed to facilitate students to identify communication barriers by observing a scene and identifying the communication barrier associated with it.
+This game is designed to facilitate comprehension skills like scanning, skimming, vocabulary etc.
+They have to read passages and find hints which may/may not be leading to the answer.
 This was a part of PhD Thesis by Dr. Malvika Sharma from Pillai College of Engineering, Panvel

 ## Getting Started